 The method for calculating the offset may be different for each person, some will count for all characters, others will treat only letters.

 17th century but the author is probably not John Trevanion.
-The name of this code was given in honor of John Trevanion, an English, a prisoner who received a letter from a friend using this principle.
+The name of this code was given in honor of John Trevanion, an Englishman, a prisoner who received a letter from a friend using this principle.
 But historians have found inconsistencies in this story and its authenticity is called into question.

-dCode retains ownership of the online 'Trevanion Cipher' tool source code.
-Except explicit open source licence (indicated CC / Creative Commons / free), any algorithm, applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, translator), or any function (convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (PHP, Java, C#, Python, Javascript, Matlab, etc.) no data, script or API access will be for free, same for Trevanion Cipher download for offline use on PC, tablet, iPhone or Android !
+dCode retains ownership of the "Trevanion Cipher" source code.
+Any algorithm for the "Trevanion Cipher" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Trevanion Cipher" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Trevanion Cipher" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.